Difference-in-Differences (Canonical 2×2)

 iplot(m2, main = "Event Study Plot")

-F.1 Event Study Plot (The Essential Diagnostic)
+F.1 Event Study Plot (The Key Diagnostic)

 The event study plot is a central diagnostic for DiD.
 It shows the estimated treatment effect for each period relative to the treatment date.
 Before treatment, the coefficients should be close to zero (supporting parallel trends).
 After treatment, they show the dynamic treatment effect.